Global Zero Energy Buildings Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 Global Zero Energy Buildings Market, Segmentation by Equipment

-The Global Zero Energy Buildings Market has been segmented by Equipment into HVAC SYSTEMS, LIGHTING, WALLS & ROOFS and OTHERS.
+The Global Zero Energy Buildings Market has been segmented by Equipment into HVAC System, Lighting, Walls & Roofs, and Others HVAC System, Lighting, Walls & Roofs, and Others.

 The global zero energy buildings (ZEBs) market has been segmented by equipment into several categories, including HVAC systems, lighting, walls & roofs, and others.
 HVAC systems play a crucial role in ZEBs, as they are responsible for heating, ventilation, and air conditioning, which can account for a significant portion of a building's energy consumption.
 Energy-efficient HVAC systems equipped with advanced controls and sensors help optimize energy usage while maintaining comfortable indoor environments, contributing to the overall energy performance of ZEBs.